Government intervention

 Commissioners

-Commissioners have been appointed to Woking Borough Council for a minimum of 12 months.
-They are accountable to the Secretary of State and will report regularly on the council’s progress towards recovery.
+The commissioners are accountable to the Secretary of State and will report regularly on the council’s progress towards recovery.

 During this time, commissioners will work with senior council officers to deliver an agreed recovery and action plan at pace.

-• Jim Taylor, Lead Commissioner
+• Sir Tony Redmond, Lead Commissioner

 • Carol Culley OBE, Commissioner